semani01/semani01/README.md

 # Hello there 👋🏻

-I am **Sai Emani (he/him)**, a CS graduate student at the University of Colorado Denver and a **Research Assistant** focusing on advanced **computational motor control** research.
+I am **Sai Srikar Emani (he/him)**, a CS graduate student at the University of Colorado Denver and a **Research Assistant** focusing on advanced **computational motor control** research.
 This README highlights a few not-so-technical engineering elements and non-technical technicalities of mine.

 ---